What Homeowners Can Learn from Solar Energy Farms in Nevada

 The best place to put a solar farm is on land that has few alternative purposes.
 Solar farms aren’t always put in these types of areas though.

 It is for this reason that many utilities have tried to use farmland for their solar farms.
 Using good farmland for solar, however, is a dangerous line to tread.
 Installing solar means that for 30 plus years that land won’t get utilized for crops.
 Or at least not certain types of crops.

-What Utility Scale Solar Means For Nevadan’s
+What Utility-scale Solar Means For Nevadans

 Renewables are the way of the future.
 It is for this reason that many utilities have installed solar farms.